Trust img

 What Are the Symptoms of Klinefelter Syndrome?

-During adolescence and adulthood:
+During Adolescence and Adulthood

 What are the complications of Klinefelter syndrome?

-• Increased risk of cardiovascular issues
+• Heart Problems: Increased risk of cardiovascular conditions and varicose veins.

 How is Klinefelter syndrome diagnosed?